akeamc/studier/FAFA56/lab4/main.typ

   }),
 ) <double-barrier>

 Inside the potential well, the particles (in our case, electrons) are confined and their energy levels are quantized.
-RESONANCE The energy levels of the even wave functions satisfy the relationship
+This causes particles whose energy does not match some discrete energy level to have a higher chance of being reflected at the potential step between the first potential barrier and the well.
+The energy levels of the even#footnote[In this lab, resonance at the ground frequency of the well is studied.
+The ground frequency has quantum number $1$ and is an even function.] wave functions satisfy the relationship

 $ tan(sqrt((m L^2E)/(2hbar^2)))=sqrt((V_0-E)/(E)), $ <even-vibes>